deel-ai/deel_dataset_manager/README.md

 - **name**: which can be use in command line to specify the provider to use.
 - **type**: which can be local, gcloud, ftp or webdav.
-- **auth**: which contains the **type**, the **username** and the **password** in the case where an authentication is needed.
+- **auth**: which contains the **type**, the **username** and the **password** if an authentication is needed.

 For **gcloud** provider, the property **disk** allows to define source location.